Suggester/Documentation/config/adminroles.md

 `adminrole` and `adminroles`

 ### Accepted Inputs
-Any role name, ID or @mention
+Any role name, id or @mention